Important: These $1000 Dollar Gaming PC Builds do include the new GTX 2060 If that’s what you’re looking for!

 TLDR: This card is one of the best you can get on the market and will allow you to max out games on ultra settings for a long time…

-The I5-6500 is probably one of the best CPU’s you ca get right now at an affordable price.
+The I5-9400F is probably one of the best CPU’s you can get right now at an affordable price.
 Yes, there are better CPU’s but for gaming, they really aren’t needed.

 Do you need an aftermarket cooler?

-Getting one will keep the CPU cooler, but there really is no need unless you are really trying to overclock this CPU.
-If you go with an I7 then I would recommend getting an aftermarket cooler.
+Getting one will keep the CPU cooler, but there really is no need unless you are really trying to overclock a CPU.

-The motherboard I chose for this build is the Gigabyte LGA1151 DDR4 Pro Gaming Motherboard.
+The motherboard I chose for this build is the MSI Z390-A PRO DDR4 Gaming Motherboard.

 The good thing about this motherboard is it was specifically designed with gamers in mind to which there are a number of BIOS features that make things such as overclocking much easier.

-The reason I went with Hyper X Fury is due to them having an amazing Lifetime warranty and the one time I actually did need to return a product they were quick to help me and really didn’t offer me any issues.
+The reason I went with Corsair Vegeance LPX 16Gb’s is due to them having a Lifetime warranty and the one time I actually did need to return a product they were quick to help me and really didn’t offer me any issues.

-The hard drive I chose was Western Digitals 1TB Blue hard drive.
+The hard drive I chose was Seagate Firecuda 1TB solid state hard drive.
 This should be all the space you need at the beginning when building your PC and in the future, If you want something better then consider getting the 2TB version of this.
 It’s $30 more, but worth it.

-Another thing you should get in the future would be an SSD.
+Another thing you should consider getting in the future would be an SSD.
 An SSD offers insane boot times that makes things quicker, but they are pretty expensive for what you are getting so they really aren’t mandatory.
 However, I would recommend getting, at least, one SSD later on, though.